Voting from abroad by post

 Dutch embassies and consulates-general

 If you live in Aruba, Curaçao or St Maarten, you will receive your voting documents through the Dutch representation.
-You can post or hand deliver your postal vote to the Dutch representation.
+You can also cast your vote here.

 If the postal service in the country where you live is slow or unreliable, you can arrange for someone in the Netherlands to vote on your behalf.
 This is called voting by proxy and is only possible in the elections for the House of Representatives and the European Parliament.